Yuiko-tsr/unit-1/Project/project1.md

     with open(f"{in_name}.csv", 'a') as myfile:
         myfile.writelines(line)
 ```
 Above is the function that allows the user to deposit into the transaction.
-The first line asks the user to input the amount they would like to input and the second and third line makes sure that the input is a valid integer.
+As shown in the flow diagram in **Fig. 4** the first line asks the user to input the amount they would like to input and the second and third line makes sure that the input is a valid integer.
 After that the system loads the date and prints the amount and date of deposit and inserts the information into the user's personal csv.

 ## Withdraw Transaction
 ```.py